The TGUI_BACKEND setting can be set to several values which are explained below. The SFML backend is selected by default.

 You can set the hidden

 TGUI_USE_GLES option to TRUE if you want to use OpenGL ES instead of OpenGL (you have to manually create the entry if you use the CMake gui).
-This property is automatically set to TRUE when building for Android.
-You should set the property manually when building for Raspberry Pi.
+This property must be set to TRUE when building for Android and setting it to TRUE is also recommended when building for the Raspberry Pi.

 While the other options are about building a single backend, it is also possible to build TGUI without any integrated backends (to use your own custom backend) or to build multiple backends so that you can choose one at runtime.